Njeri-Gitome/Njeri-Gitome/README.md

 ## About
 I am an ardent data nerd.
 I enjoy uncovering meaningful insights and driving informed decision making through rigorous and empathetic analysis.

 I have previously have enjoyed working in the Telecommunication sector as a Technical Pre-sales Engineer for a period of 1.5 years.
-It was a rewarding experience whereby in addition to the technical sales position I engaged in Business Development, Project management and Telecommunication Network Planning.
+It was a rewarding experience whereby in addition to the technical sales position I engaged in Business Development, Project Management and Telecommunication Network Planning.

 Additionally, I have to work as a Market Researcher at a Marketing Agency.
 Whereby my forte in Data Analysis was sharpened, I also got to participate in Business Strategy and Planning, and Business Proposal Writing.